alessiograncini/local-docs/README.md

 Please make sure you have a file named `sample.pdf` in your project directory, or adjust the file path as needed when processing documents.

----

-This README gives a brief explanation of the purpose and the setup process for your project.
-It assumes that users have basic knowledge of environment variables and Python project setup.
-Adjust the steps as needed if your project has additional setup requirements.